Tuesday Thoughts

 His point: In the way Rose handled the loss, he was actually a winner.
 He maintained his poise and grace at a time when […]

-Tuesday Thoughts: Of Rabbits, Redemption, and Resurrection
+Tuesday Thoughts: Of Mistakes, Mulligans, and Mercy

 Tuesday Thoughts: Lessons Learned from a Pro